What should you do to avoid colliding with another boat? What are the best ways to eliminate boat accidents?

 One last tip, carry a radar reflector so you can pick up other vessels’ radars and they can pick up yours.
 You can also add AIS (Automatic identification system) capability to your radar.

-You are making the waterways much safer by educating yourself on the rules of boating.
+You are making the waterways much safer by educating yourself on boating rules.
 Every boat owner should understand the ten principles above before standing behind the wheel for the first time.
 So, feel free to save this article on what should you do to avoid colliding with another boat and reread it.
 We wish you the safest trips and exciting experiences with your new watercraft.

 Working to create content for Marine Talk has always been a fascinating experience.
 I get to travel, absorb knowledge about boating, and tackle all the issues when we sail into freedom!